In a collaborative effort, Northern Light Health and Eastern Maine Community College are making it easier to fulfill your dreams of becoming a nurse.

 How does it work?

-Eastern Maine Community College’s Nursing program has been ranked #1 in Maine for several years in a row due to the high NCLEX pass rate and job placement.
+EMCC’s Nursing program has been ranked #1 in Maine for several years in a row due to the high National Council Licensure Examination (NCLEX) pass rate and job placement.

 How do you begin?

-Apply for the Career Studies AAS program for the Fall 2024 semester and choose Nursing as your desired pathway.
+Apply for the Career Studies Associate in Applied Science program for the Fall 2026 semester and choose Nursing as your desired pathway.
 Once enrolled in the pathway, you will complete two semesters in the Career Studies program.
-Prior to December 30, 2024, you may request to change your program to Nursing with your advisor.
+Prior to December 30, 2026, you may request to change your program to Nursing with your advisor.

 Get more information by providing your contact information: